Harsha-madyastha/Deep-learning-methods-for-Human-stress-prediction/README.md

 - **Multitask_learning**: This folder also contains similar files as the Baseline_code folder, but the code is manipulated to suit and work for multitask learning methods.

-- **Jupyter notebooks**: This folder contains various Jupyter notebooks with thesis-related files such as:
+- **Thesis_Project_Files**: This folder contains various Jupyter notebooks with thesis-related files such as:
   - `Data_transformation_for_classification.ipynb`
   - `ECG_feature_extraction.ipynb`
   - `FAUS and spectrogram extraction.ipynb`